 · Transport - any Councillor that is available

-· New Forest National Park Forest North West Quadrant meetings - Councillors Orchard or Gillmon.
+· New Forest National Park Forest North West Quadrant meetings - Councillor Hartas

-Any Councillor to step in when delegated Councillor unable to attend their allocated meeting.
+Any Councillor is to step in when delegated Councillor is unable to attend their allocated meeting